 There is however, one moment that I want to share with you today:

 A few weeks ago we were in the local supermarket when we bumped into a friend of Kai’s father.
 We started chatting, as we always do when we see each other at the shops.
 We usually talk about everything, but the “elephant in the room”.

 We spoke about the surf report, my learn to surf moments and how much Kai has grown!
 Anyway, after our quick chat, we left the store and I told Kai that that was a friend of his “dad’s”.
-“Really?!” – the look in his eyes reflected a feeling of incredulity, a look that said “I’ve just met my dad’s friend!” but the look also had a hint of guilt, guilt for being excited for having met a friend of his dad’s…
+“Really?!”
+The look in his eyes reflected a feeling of incredulity, a look that said “I’ve just met my dad’s friend!” but the look also had a hint of guilt.
+Guilt for being excited for having met a friend of his father’s.

 Then we continued walking down the street, hand-in-hand, content with life and the evolution of our mom-son relationship.